 Credit revenue of \$10.4 million represented 1.2% of total revenue in fiscal 2007.
 This is comparable to 2006 credit revenue of \$10.9 million or 1.2% of total revenue.
 The decrease in credit revenue was primarily due to reductions in finance charge income as a result of lower accounts receivable balances.
 Credit revenue is comprised of interest earned on the Company's private label credit card portfolio and related fee income.
-Related expenses include principally bad debt expense, payroll, postage and other administrative expenses and totaled \$6.1 million in fiscal 2007 compared to \$5.9 million in fiscal 2006.
-The increase in these expenses was principally due to higher bad debt expense in fiscal 2007.
+Related expenses include principally bad debt expense, payroll, postage and other administrative expenses and totaled \$6.1 million in fiscal 2007.
 See Note 15 of the Consolidated Financial Statements for a schedule of credit related expenses.
-Total segment credit income before taxes decreased \$0.6 million from \$4.9 million in 2006 to \$4.3 million in 2007 represented 8.7% of total income before taxes of \$49.2 million compared to total credit income of \$4.9 million in 2006, which represented 6.1% of 2006 total income before taxes.
+Total segment credit income before taxes decreased \$0.6 million firs \$4.9 million in 2006 to \$4.3 million in 2007 total income before taxes of \$49.2 million compared to total credit income of \$4.9 million in 2006, which represented 6.1% of 2006 total income before taxes.